GUIDE 2024

 The freelance economy is still growing, with freelancers expected to make up the majority of the U.S. workforce by 2027.

-You can use your knowledge manager resume to create a profile on freelance marketplaces and start applying to jobs.
+You can use your knowledge manager resume to create a profile on freelance marketplaces and start applying for jobs.

 Conclusion